-The aim of the present paper is to suggest and justify that an approach, the irreducible Green functions (IGF) method [43,24], that is in essence a suitable reformulation of an equation-of-motion approach for the double-time temperature-dependent Green functions provides an effective and self-consistent scheme for description the many-body quasiparticle dynamics of strongly interacting many-particle systems with complex spectra.
+The aim of the present paper is to suggest and justify that an approach , the irreducible Green functions (IGF) method [43], [24], that is in essence a suitable reformulation of an equation-of-motion approach for the doubletime temperature-dependent Green functions provides an effective and selfconsistent scheme for description the many-body quasi-particle dynamics of strongly interacting many-particle systems with complex spectra.
 This IGF method provides some systematization of approximations and removes (at least partially) the difficulties usually encountered in the termination of the hierarchy of equations of motion for the GF.

+2.2 Double-time Green Functions

-2. Double-time Green functions. - In this subsection, we briefly review the double-time temperature-dependent Green functions.
+In this Section, we briefly review the double-time temperature-dependent Green functions .